tobiscr/application-connector-manager/docs/user/README.md

 #### Automatically by UCL

 If an external systems is registered for the Kyma Runtime in BTP's UCL (Unified Customer Landscape), it's automatically configured by the Application Connector and able to send requests to Kyma workloads.
 The Application Connector Modules includes a [`Runtime Agent`](components/00-10-runtime-agent.md) and acts as client of the UCL backend.
 It retrieves automatically the configuration of each external system and integrates it with Kyma.

-An example how a system can be registered in UCL and gets integrated into a Kyma Runtime is provided in [this tutorial](tutorials/mode-ucl/README.md).

 #### Manually